v1k70rk4/ha-samsungtv-smart/info.md

     The background color and channel / service logo preference to use, example: "white-color" (background: white, logo: color). "none" to disable.
     Supported values: "none", "white-color", "dark-white", "blue-color", "blue-white", "darkblue-white", "transparent-color", "transparent-white"
-    Default value: "white-color" (background: white, logo: color)
+    Default value: "white-color" (background: white, logo: color) Notice that your logo is missing or outdated?
+In case of a missing TV channel logo also make sure you have Smartthings enabled.
+This is required for the component to know the name of the TV channel.
+Check our guide [here](https://github.com/jaruba/ha-samsungtv-tizen/blob/master/Logos.md) for updating the logo database this component is relying on.

     **broadcast_address:**
     (string)(Optional)